agda/agda-pkg/README.md

 ## Uninstalling a package

-Uninstall a package by default, just hide the library for Agda but no remove the sources:
+Uninstalling a package will remove the library from the visible libraries for Agda.

 ```
     $ apkg uninstall standard-library
 ```

-If you want to remove completely the source and everything, use remove-cache flag.
+But if you want to remove the library completely (the sources and everything) you should use the flag `--remove-cache`.

 ```
     $ apkg uninstall standard-library --remove-cache